anwarsiraj1234/anwarsiraj1234/README.md

 Education:

-- BSCS FROM from Federal Government of Virtual University of Pakistan 2025 CONTINUE.
+- BS(DATA SCIENCE) FROM from Federal Government of Virtual University of Pakistan 2025 CONTINUE.
 - B.Tech in Electronics from Indus University of Karachi
 - B.Ed.
 Elementary (2.5-year) from Federal Government of Virtual University of Pakistan
 - B.A from University of Karachi